 It was a very short 3.5 mile hike downhill for Quoi and I from our campsite to the road into South Lake Tahoe.

 Along the way, we saw quite a few specimen of Snow Plant, a red plant that lacks chlorophyll.
-Instead of from the sun driving photosynthesis, it gets nutrients by parasiting off of a fungus involved in a mutualism with the roots of conifers.
+Instead of from the sun driving photosynthesis, it gets nutrients by parasiting off of a fungus involved in a symbiotic relationship with the roots of conifers.
 I first saw one of these plants just starting to emerge a week or two ago near the trail to VVR, and they’ve been more common in the past few days.

 We got to the road, US 50, around 8:20 am, and after only about 15 minutes, we got a ride into town from Tom, a trail ranger around Carson Pass, who dropped us off at Mellow Mountain Hostel.

 Check-in was at 4, so the desk staff took our money, reserved us space, and gave us keys that would get us into the common areas of the hostel.
-They let us store our packs in a locked storage garage, so we could do our chores without leaving or packs out in the open.
+They let us store our packs in a locked storage garage, so we could do our chores without leaving our packs out in the open.

 Hungry, Quoi and I went for breakfast.
-We first tried to go to Fire + Ice, an all-you-can-east restaurant, but they weren’t open yet.
+We first tried to go to Fire + Ice, an all-you-can-eat restaurant, but they weren’t open yet.
 We instead wound up at Heaven’s Little Cafe, and I got some pretty awesome French toast and a raspberry smoothie.

 I had two priorities for the day: get to the post office to deal with my bounce box, and go to the outfitter deal with my broken sleeping bag zipper.
 Since Quoi also needed to go to the outfitter, she offered to take my sleeping bag and have them fix it, while I dealt with the bounce box.